MucahitErdoganUnlu/banking-app/README.md

 You can access to the docker image with `docker pull muc4hit/banking-app` (if still available).

+# For A Quick Run

+1. Have a `docker-compose.yml` file from the repo.
+2. Have a .env file as in the template
+3. execute `docker compose up`

 # Spring Boot 3 Architecture

 I prepared a structure for a general spring boot 3 app.